gabeclass/introcmdline/day3_links/README.md

 ## Hard links

-As we saw yesterday, files and folders are an illusion to make the data on physical media like hard drives accessible to us in the human-friendly file-cabinet motif.
+As we have already seen, files and folders are an illusion to make the data on physical media like hard drives accessible to us in the human-friendly file-cabinet motif.